 From 2005 to 2014, PTFCF was able to support 383 projects, which effectively improved the management of approximately 1.5 million hectares of forest lands, restored approximately 4,200 hectares of forests through the re-introduction of appropriate native tree species, established over 40 community conserved areas in key biodiversity areas and critical watersheds, instituted over 60 community-level sustainable enterprises that provide additional income to community members, and increased awareness of forest conservation issues particularly the ecosystem services provided by the forests.

 PTFCF supports projects that deliver measurable results that have direct impacts on conserving the remaining natural forests.
 For more information about PTFCF’s ongoing grants, visit the projects page.

 PTFCF is inviting qualified organizations to submit concept proposals for projects that aim to conserve the remaining natural forests in the country.
 For more information, please refer to our Grant Applications.

-With the aim of encouraging studies in plant conservation, the Philippine Tropical Forest Conservation Foundation, Inc. (PTFCF) is offering scholarships and financial assistance for MS or PhD in Botany.
+With the aim of encouraging studies in plant conservation, PTFCF is offering scholarships and financial assistance for MS or PhD in Botany.
 For more information please see our scholarship application guidelines.